 Can I camp on the grounds?

-We are not zoned for camping at this time.
+Unfortunately, we are not zoned for camping.

 Can I stay in one of the rooms if I am not part of a retreat?